leonardoventurini/helene/README.md

 # Helene <sup>Beta</sup>

-This package enables simple real-time client-server communication through WebSockets.
+This package enables simple bidirectional real-time communication through WebSockets.

-The goal of this package is to simplify the development of powerful applications through the use of RPC-like features.
+The goal of this package is to simplify the development of powerful applications through the use of an event driven architecture.

 It is loosely based on Meteor methods and other RPC-like libraries.